 5. Phillip Cocu

-Cocu won the title in his first year at the club and was later rewarded with the vice-captaincy by Van Gaal for his leadership qualities.
-Five years without La Liga followed, but with a better team around him Cocu may well have helped Barcelona win more silverware.
+Cocu won the title in his first year at the club and was later rewarded with vice-captaincy by Van Gaal for his leadership qualities.
+Five years without La Liga followed but, with a better team around him, Cocu may well have helped Barcelona win more silverware.

 No Dutchman has played more games for Barcelona.
 His intelligence on the pitch has translated well to the dugout, leading PSV to three consecutive Eredivisie titles as manager.